 - Perfect for men and women who work outside

 - Some reviewers say it feels a bit small in the waist

-The cold is often relentless when you work in an outdoor setting, or anytime when you’re outside for extended periods during the winter.
-But Carharrt has you covered with a superior pair of thermal underwear that keeps you the cold out and you dry.
+The cold is often relentless when you work in an outdoor setting, as well as any time you’re outside for extended periods during the winter, but Carharrt has you covered with a superior pair of thermal underwear that keeps the cold out and you dry.

 Then again, any pair of underwear that works overtime to reduce odor is worth a long look when you’re shopping.
 Plus, it’s hard to beat the combination of reduced odor and comfort.
 They’re among the best boxers for men, no question.

 Thousand of satisfied customers extol the virtues of ExOfficio’s Give-N-Go Boxers – and with good reason.
 They’re comfortable, lightweight, and keep you dry and odor-free.

 The chances are good that you’ve heard about Polo Ralph Lauren and what it stands for, i.e., luxury garments.
 It’s not unlike the Calvin Klein name.